Correct at 30/06/2023

 You’ll pay this upfront when you submit your mortgage application, and it cannot be added to your mortgage.
 Booking fees typically range from £100 to £200 and are non-refundable.

 Legal fees are the costs you must pay a solicitor or conveyancer to carry out the legal work involved in transferring your mortgage from one lender to another.
-They'll also arrange for you to pay the outstanding debt to your current lender.
+They'll also arrange for the outstanding debt to your current lender to be repaid and will register your new lender’s mortgage against your property.

-You'll have paid legal fees with your original mortgage, but there's typically less work involved in a remortgage so it usually won't cost as much.
+You'll have paid legal fees with your original mortgage, but there's typically less work involved in a remortgage so remortgage legal costs won't be as high.
 Our advisers can help you find a solicitor if you don’t already have one.

-Sometimes lenders offer free legal work as part of the remortgage deal, in which case they'll appoint a solicitor themselves.
+Sometimes lenders offer free legal work as part of the remortgage deal, in which case they'll appoint a solicitor themselves and you won’t have to pay any remortgage solicitor fees.
+It’s always good to ask your adviser in case this is true of your new lender.

 Your new lender will need a valuation of your property before they will allow you to remortgage, so that they can be certain how much the property is worth.